 • スポットタイトル

-The lake, where large and small 13 islands float, shows the face of each season.
-The intricate terrain, reminiscent of Northern European fjords, nurtures the lake's creatures and deep primeval forest, and the lake surrounded by that deep nature is called a mysterious lake where "Ito," Japan's largest freshwater fish known as a phantom fish, inhabits.
-In the trout season, anglers visit from inside and outside the prefecture, and sometimes even from overseas, and in winter, it shows liveliness with smelt fishing.
+The lake, with its 13 large and small islands, shows different faces in each of the four seasons.
+Its intricate topography, reminiscent of a Nordic fjord, nurtures the lake's creatures and deep primeval forests.
+Surrounded by this profound nature, it is called a mystical lake, home to the 'Itou' (Japanese Huchen), Japan's largest freshwater fish, known as the phantom fish.
+During the trout season, anglers visit from both within and outside of Hokkaido, and sometimes from overseas.
+In winter, it bustles with smelt fishing.

 幌加内町観光協会 幌加内町